 Information for visitors to Hawaiʻi island

-An eruption at the Kīlauea summit began on 20 December 2020.
-There is currently no lava erupting outside of the summit area within Hawaiʻi Volcanoes National Park, and no homes, structures, or highways are threatened.
-(Last updated 29 December 2020)
+A summit eruption of Mauna Loa volcano began on 27 November 2022 and there is an ongoing eruption at Kīlauea volcano's summit.
+There is currently no lava erupting outside of the summit areas of either volcano, and no homes, structures, or highways are threatened.
+(Last updated 28 November 2022)

 For the latest eruption information: